adrianengine/html5-starter/README.md

 ## Modules
 With the exception of [base element styles](/assets/css/base) & [global state classes](/assets/css/_state.scss), everything is a standalone, reusable module that doesn't change regardless of the context it appears in.

-Grid classes and "unique" things like your site header & footer aren't special.
-IDs aren't welcome.
+Grid classes and "unique" things like your site header & footer aren't special. **IDs aren't welcome**.
 Everything - **everything** - is a module.

 ### Simple module
 Here's what a simple module, might look like: